fishing/fishing.github.com/lures.md

 # Fishing Lures

+## Introduction

 Lures are non-organic things you use to entice fish to bite, generally by making them think they're after a worm or a baitfish.

-As it turns out, lures are just as effective as live baits in most cases, but you have to know how to use them correctly (particularly casting baits, as opposed to crankbaits).
+As it turns out, lures are just as effective if not more effective than live baits in many cases, but you have to know how to use them correctly.

+Lures are definitely better for aggressive fish.
+You're probably better off baitfishing if you're going for prety that rely on sense of smell (e.g Catfish and Carp are better fished using baits).
+There's a reason most bass anglers you meet use lures.

-I personally am starting to like lures more than baits when surfcasting for a few reasons:
+Lures shine when __surfcasting__ for a few reasons:

 1. Lures don't get snagged on seaweed as much when you're surfcasting.
-2. They are their own weight: no additional lead weights needed and time spent detangling slider rigs tossed by the surf!
+2. They are often their own weight: no additional lead weights needed and time spent detangling slider rigs tossed by the surf!
 3. They generally lead to an active fishing style which is really fun, if a little strenuous.
 But it's great exercise.
 4. You can get creative with them and use different kinds based on what water you're fishing in.
 For example, you might use a diver when you are casting into deeper surf, or a floater when the surf is not as rough and fish are striking more in shallows.
 For spoon lures you can paint your own or add reflective stickers or whatever you think will make it more enticing for fish.

-For me, I find that lures are less important for freshwater fishing.
-A lot of people use fake worms for freshwater fishing as well but I think nightcrawlers really do the trick.
-I also don't have huge problems with snags in freshwater.

-There are many kinds of lures.
-Some will require that you use a baitcaster (or "caster") rod instead of a common "spinning" rod.
-This is because for lures to work, you generally want them to emulate some living creature (usually a small baitfish).
+Lures shine when __freshwater fishing__ for a few reasons:

+1. You can cover a lot of water and don't have to wait for fish to come to you.
+Bait on the other hand requires lots of waiting.
+2. You can target various depths and water types well and switch out colors to attract aggressive fish.

+## Lures & Line

 You generally want to use mono line or have mono / fluorocarbon leader when using lures.
 Braid tends to tangle with lures.

-There are (2) main classifications of baits that groups them by how they're used: jerkbaits and crankbaits.
-There's also a category that doesn't fit nicely with the other two, called ripbaits.
-They're described below.
+My go-to setup for freshwater fishing is 10lbs braid or copolymer tied to 8lbs fluorocarbon leader.

+## Lure Fishing Basics

 __Dimensions to Lure Fishing__: